Neutrino beaming in ultraluminous X-ray pulsars as a result of gravitational lensing by neutron stars: Numerical model

 \subsection{Neutrino amplification factor}

-To get the amplification factor (\ref{eq:a_nu}) for given rotation parameters $i$ and $\theta_B$, we use pre-calculated neutrino flux distribution in the reference frame of a star (Section\,\ref{sec:Num_ang_dist}) and apply Eq.~(\ref{eq:psi}) to compute the theoretical pulse profile in neutrino emission.
+To get the amplification factor (\ref{eq:a_nu}) for given rotation parameters $i$ and $\theta_B$, we use pre-calculated neutrino flux distribution in the reference frame of a star (Section\,\ref{sec:Num_ang_dist}) and apply equation~(\ref{eq:psi}) to compute the theoretical pulse profile in neutrino emission.
 In our simulations, the mass accretion rate is assumed to be constant.
-Under this condition, the pulse profile does not experience variations from one pulse period to another, and we use $T=P_{\rm spin}$ \red{in equation (\ref{eq:L_ave})}.
+Under this condition, the pulse profile does not experience variations from one pulse period to another, and we use $t_\mathrm{av}=P_\mathrm{spin}$ in equation (\ref{eq:L_ave}).
 Averaging the neutrino flux variable over the NS spin period, we obtain the apparent neutrino luminosity (\ref{eq:L_ave}).
-Dividing it by the actual neutrino luminosity $L_\nu$, defined as the initial neutrino flux integrated over the emission region as seen by a distant observer (that is, corrected for the gravitational redshift), we obtain the neutrino amplification factor (\ref{eq:a_nu}) for any given geometry of NS rotation, NS mass, EoS and emitted neutrino energy.
+Dividing it by the actual neutrino luminosity $L_\nu$, defined as the initial neutrino flux integrated over the emission region as seen by a distant observer (that is, corrected for the gravitational redshift), we obtain the neutrino amplification factor (\ref{eq:a_nu}) for any given rotation geometry, mass, EoS of the star and emitted neutrino energy.